profporridge/defogger-8600/custom_firmware/README.md

-NOTE: If you use this firmware, the automatic firmware upgrade will stop working.
+NOTE: If you use this firmware, the automatic firmware upgrade will sometimes fail.
+The cam will not break, just try again.

 For more info, check: